StewLG/check_static_ip/README.md

 # check_static_ip
 Nagios check for external IPV4 static IP address.
+Version 1.1.

 The check calls distinct separate free services to determine the external IP Address.
 If at least ONE matches, the check succeeds.